blueboxgroup/knife-bluebox/README.md

 knife bluebox server list (options)
 ```

-You will need to run knife from within your chef-repo to have the knife.rb config take effect.
+You will need to run knife from within your chef repo to have the knife.rb config take effect.